Wittenoom, Western Australia: History

 In 1943, the Colonial Sugar Company, through its subsidiary, Australian Blue Asbestos Ltd., took over both the Wittenoom and Yampire Mines.
 Lang Hancock, who watched his station property transform to a town, stated in 1958: "Izzy Walters was the man who stuck it and produced the market that made Wittenoom of today possible."
 Walter's partner, Len Leonard, put it this way in 1958: "but for his (Islwyn Walters) sheer grit and hard work there would be no such thing as Wittenoom.
 We have him to thank for that."

 Due to a lack of profitability however, the mine at Wittenoom was closed in 1966.

+As of 2024, more than 2,000 of the approximately 20,000 former mine workers and residents of Wittenoom had died of asbestos-related diseases.

 Closing of the town

-As of 2016, Wittenoom had only three permanent residents who defied the Government of Western Australia's removal of services and its stated intention to demolish the town.
-On 30 June 2006, the Government turned off electric power to Wittenoom.
-There were still three residents in late 2018, when the government announced plans to force them out by compulsorily acquiring their properties.
+As of 2016, Wittenoom had only three permanent residents who defied the Government of Western Australia's announced intention to remove services, disconnect electric power, compulsorily acquire the remaining privately owned properties and demolish the town.
+There were still three residents in late 2018 and in September 2022, the last resident was evicted.

 In November 2006, a report by consultants GHD Group and Parsons Brinckerhoff evaluated the continuing risks associated with asbestos contamination in the town and surrounding areas, classing the danger to visitors as medium and to residents as extreme.
 In December 2006, Minister for the Pilbara and Regional Development, Jon Ford, said that Wittenoom's status as a town would be removed and, in June 2007, he announced that the townsite status had been officially removed.

 Both the Department of Health and an accredited contaminated sites auditor reviewed the report, with the latter finding that the detected presence of free asbestos fibres in surface soils from sampled locations presented an unacceptable public health risk.
 The auditor recommended that the former townsite and other impacted areas defined in the report be classified as "Contaminated - Remediation Required".
-On 28 January 2008, the Department of Environment and Conservation classified Wittenoom as a contaminated site under the Contaminated Sites Act 2003.
+On 28 January 2008, the Department of Environment & Conservation classified Wittenoom as a contaminated site under the Contaminated Sites Act 2003.

 However, opinion is not unanimous on the danger posed.
-Mark Nevill, a geologist and former Labor MLC for the Mining and Pastoral district, said in an interview in 2004 that the asbestos levels in the town were below the detection level of most equipment, and the real danger was located in the gorge itself which contains the mine tailings.
+Mark Nevill, a geologist and former Labor MLC for the Mining and Pastoral Region, said in an interview in 2004 that the asbestos levels in the town were below the detection level of most equipment, and the real danger was located in the gorge itself which contains the mine tailings.